Overview of oxygen delivery devices

 - Disadvantages: not intended for reuse, can be uncomfortable for some patients, and does not help with work of breathing

-The FiO2 when using nasal cannula depends on the flow rate, prong diameter in relation to nostril diameter, the patient’s size and the patient’s work of breathing (which determine tidal volume and inspiratory flow rate).
+The FiO2 when using nasal cannula depends on the flow rate (See ‘Flowmeters‘), prong diameter in relation to nostril diameter, the patient’s size and the patient’s work of breathing (which determine tidal volume and inspiratory flow rate).

 - Size & Fit: cannula come in ~4 or more sizes – neonate, infant, pediatric and adult (different prong spacing, diameter, length and flow capacity).
 The prongs of the cannula should be sized to not fill the nostrils completely in order to allow ambient room air in around the prongs.
 Straight, curved and flare tip prongs are available.
-3–5 mm internal diameter and 7–8 mm external diameter, anti kink tubing.
+The tubing usually has 3–5 mm internal diameter and 7–8 mm external diameter, and is specially designed to be anti kink.

 - O2 consumption: consumption is the liters per minute set by the user